 Tackling Digital Exclusion

-We are currently working with Westminster City Council to map need, both geographically and demographically.
+We are working with Westminster City Council to map need, both geographically and demographically.
 Indications and existing work in the digital inclusion field suggest some of the areas of need include:

 - Older People – known to face exclusion as we embrace an ever-digital world, older people can be ‘locked out’ of systems which are now digital only, like some health services and Council services.
 There can also be big benefits to reducing social isolation if older people are assisted with basic digital skills, connecting with family and friends more easily.